zalenix/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

 1. Install the Portal SDK from [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download), then open Visual Studio and create a new Portal Extension from File --> New Project --> Azure Portal --> Azure Portal Extension.
 Name this project **LocalExtension** so that the extension itself is named LocalExtension, which is what many of the tests expect.
 Then click CTRL+F5 to host the extension in IIS Express.

-1. The *Can Find Grid Row* and the *Can Choose A Spec* tests require special configuration described in the tests themselves.
+1. The *Can Find Grid Row* and the *Can Choose A Spec* tests require special configuration, as specified in [portalfx-extensions-msportalfx-resource.md](portalfx-extensions-msportalfx-resource.md) and [portalfx-extensions-msportalfx-browse-blade.md](portalfx-extensions-msportalfx-browse-blade.md)   described in the tests themselves.

-1. Many of the tests currently rely on the CloudService extension.
+1. Many of the tests currently rely on the CloudService extension, as specified in [portalfx-extensions-msportalfx-cloudtest-create-browse.md](portalfx-extensions-msportalfx-cloudtest-create-browse.md).

 <!-- TODO: Determine whether the dependency has been removed."We are working to remove this dependency." -->